neverfap-deluxe/nfd-api/content/content_articles/_index.md

 On average I publish four articles each month or one article each week.
 So sit back, shine your reading glasses and enjoy the ride.

+And oh look, it's a cute baby pig!

 (=^･ω･^=)

 <!-- Here subsides a complete list of all of the contextual articles here on my amazingly useful website, NeverFap Deluxe!